neondatabase/website/content/docs/postgresql/postgres-upgrade.md

 ## Before you begin

-- Review the [PostgreSQL Release Notes](https://www.postgresql.org/docs/current/release.html) for the new PostgreSQL version.
-New major PostgreSQL versions typically introduce some user-visible incompatibilities.
+- Review the [PostgreSQL Release Notes](https://www.postgresql.org/docs/current/release.html) for the new Postgres version.
+New major Postgres versions typically introduce some user-visible incompatibilities.
 Review the release notes for these changes.
 Although you can upgrade from one major Postgres version to another without upgrading to intervening versions, be sure to review the release notes for intervening versions should you decide to skip a version.
 - Optionally, you may want to run some performance tests of your current database to set a benchmark for post-upgrade comparison.

 ## Performing the upgrade

-### 1. Create a Neon project with the new PostgreSQL version
+### 1. Create a Neon project with the new Postgres version

-Start by creating a new Neon project with the desired PostgreSQL version.
+Start by creating a new Neon project with the desired Postgres version.
 For instructions, see [creating a new Neon project](/docs/manage/projects#create-a-project).

 <Admonition type="note">
 The Neon [Free Plan](https://neon.tech/docs/introduction/plans#free-plan) has a limit of one project per user, which means a Neon Free Plan user cannot have two projects simultaneously.
-Due to this limitation, migrating to a Neon project with a new PostgreSQL major version requires dumping your data using `pg_dump`, deleting your current Neon project, creating a new project with the desired PostgreSQL version, and restoring your data using `pg_restore`.
+Due to this limitation, migrating to a Neon project with a new Postgres major version requires dumping your data using `pg_dump`, deleting your current Neon project, creating a new project with the desired Postgres version, and restoring your data using `pg_restore`.
 For instructions, please refer to the [Migrate data with pg_dump and pg_restore](https://neon.tech/docs/import/migrate-from-postgres) method.
 </Admonition>

 At this time, you may also also want to apply any specific configurations to your new Neon project that exist in your current Neon project.
 For example, you may have configured settings for the following Neon features that you want to duplicate in your new Neon project: